How to meet the growing pressure to modernise learning

 If you're facing an expedition through a blizzardy climate, you need to be prepared.

 Now, luckily, our blizzard is metaphorical and you’re unlikely to get frostbite or eaten by bears (unless you’re being extremely experimental with your learning strategy).
 But without the right preparation, there’s a risk you set off in the wrong direction, miss the destination, remain frozen to the spot, get left behind or do something brilliant...but fail to measure it in a meaningful way.

 Conducting some upfront analysis before diving into a project isn’t a new concept.
 Training needs analysis has been around for an age.
 But it needs a modern twist.
-We've written about this before in response to a previous Insights Report: training needs analysis in the pervasive world.

 There’s a need to get more strategic and to scan the landscape at both a macro and micro level, before you plan your next steps.
 Your steps might be big ones (a whole new strategy) or lots of small ones (as you test out lots of new ideas and ‘play’ in the blizzard).
 But you want to be confident they are taking you in the right direction.

 Start with the needs, wants and desires

 Whilst technology and new trends might seem like the attractive route to go, we would say don't start there.
 Think of tech as the enabler to bring about a bigger learning vision and set of goals.
 Get to grips with these first, and you can then choose the right tech options to support them, and you'll have some measurement criteria.

 Ask of learners – What are their learning preferences?
 What would benefit them - when?
 How do they currently seek help?
 How do they engage with tech?
 What motivates them to change?

 Ask of the business – Where is it going?
 What does it need to get there?
 What cultural/performance changes are needed to get there?
 What type of learning culture do we want in 3 years?
 What values do we want to live by?